-Jeffrey Schwartz’ four step therapy for obsessive compulsive disorder works for changing any thought patterns, I have found.
+Jeffrey Schwartz’ four-step therapy for obsessive-compulsive disorder works for changing any thought patterns, I have found.
 His four-step therapy is outlined in his book Brain Lock and has become an established treatment for OCD.
 The four steps are: relabel; reattribute; refocus and revalue.
 When I was originally learning to change my whole way of being, I had reminders of the four steps posted everywhere — on my refrigerator, in my meditation corner, on my bathroom mirror and even on the dashboard of my car.
 Now, I know the steps by heart and just run through them when a challenging issue arises.

 Abraham-Hicks has an emotional guidance scale which ranges from Joy/Appreciation/Empowered/Freedom/Love being at the top as the best with Fear/Grief/Depression/Despair/Powerlessness at the very bottom.
 The idea is to determine where you are on the emotional scale about something and, then, choose a thought that is higher on the scale promoting better feelings and more of a sense of peace.
 It does not work to try to go from the bottom all the way to the top instantly.
 It feels totally bogus, and it is.
 The idea is to choose something believable which makes you feel a little bit better which takes you a few notches up the scale.
 From there, you reach for better thoughts and feelings and keep moving up the scale.
 I just use the basic concept without referring to the chart.

 I find that meditation is a good time for metacognition and using these tools.
 When something is troubling me, I take it “to the cushion.”
 While I do have some meditation sessions which are mostly free from thoughts, a meditation session, for me, is whatever I need it to be that day.
-If I need to work with some issue and thoughts do come up, I find that it is a good time for me to process them.
+If I need to work on some issue and thoughts do come up, I find that it is a good time for me to process them.

 The point of these tools and is that, in working with the thoughts, I consciously choose how to feel, think, behave, and proceed in any situation.
 This process puts me in control of my life.
 I do not have control of what happens around me and never will, but I can control my inner world.
 Metacognition allows me to actively exercise this power every day.
 For me, it is the secret to peace and happiness.

-These practices, over time and with repetition through experience-dependant neuroplasticity will actually, physically change the brain so that this kind of thinking and reacting becomes much easier and even the default, instinctual mode.
+These practices, over time and with repetition through experience-dependent neuroplasticity will actually, physically change the brain so that this kind of thinking and reacting becomes much easier and even the default, instinctual mode.

-image source: https://www.flickr.com/photos/amira_a/
+image source: https://www.flickr.com/photos/amira_a/Share this article!